Uwancha/Tic-Tac-Toe/README.md

 ## Acknowledgments

-- This project was completed as part of The Odin Project curriculum.
-[The Odin Project](https://www.theodinproject.com/home)
+- This project was completed as part of [The Odin Project curriculum.](https://www.theodinproject.com/home)

 ## Future Improvements